WWF-India’s Small Grants Programme

 For Conservation Research & Action

-SMALL GRANTS PROGRAM (SGP)With the aim of encouraging young Indians to respond innovatively and independently to the conservation issues which affect the country, WWF-India is offering eligible individuals a one-time grant of up to Rs.
-200,000 for carrying out conservation research or undertaking a conservation project.
+SMALL GRANTS PROGRAMME (SGP)With the aim of encouraging young Indians to respond innovatively and independently to the conservation issues which affect the country, WWF-India is offering eligible individuals a one-time grant of up to Rs.
+400,000 for carrying out conservation research or undertaking a conservation project.

-The SGP will provide grants to individuals for activities and/or research that address issues and offer solutions or insights towards:
+The SGP offers grants to individuals for activities and/or research that address issues and offer solutions or insights towards:

 - Enabling communities and other stakeholders to address local environmental concerns